The Crisis, Bailouts, Quantitative Easing, Tapering and Class War

 Nkandla: Is it just Zuma’s greed?

 But when it comes to analysing why Nkandla could happen and what it represents, however, most of the analysis has been shallow.
 In fact, the analysis of why the Nkandla scandal happened and what it symbolises has often taken on racist undertones or has merely been put down to the personal greed of Jacob Zuma.
-While Zuma has been mired in endless corruption scandals, Nkandla points to far larger problems than simply the character of the President or his propensity towards corruption.
-It rather points towards problems associated with capitalism, neoliberalism, class rule, and even how the state is a site of accumulation for the ruling class
+While Zuma has been mired in corruption scandal after corruption scandal, Nkandla points to far larger problems than simply the character of the President or his propensity towards corruption.
+In fact, it points towards problems associated with capitalism, its neoliberal variant, class rule, and the state.

 Read more: Nkandla: Is it just Zuma’s greed?